This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Instructions

-- Grill burger patties over medium-high heat until one side is seared well, about 3-5 minutes.
-If the burgers stick when you try to flip them, allow them to sear another 30 seconds to a minute until they come up easily.
+- Cook burger patties over medium-high heat until one side is seared well, about 3-5 minutes.

-- When the eggs are ready, place a burger on each bun bottom.
-Top with a heaping spoonful of caramelized onions and a fried egg.
-Place top buns on top of each egg – carefully!
-Serve with lots of napkins, and enjoy!
+- When the eggs are ready, place a burger on each bottom bun.
+Top with a spoonful of caramelized onions and a fried egg.
+Place the top buns back on the burger, serve, and enjoy!

 Notes